nobuta1311/HanziMutualLearningBot/ReadMe.md

 #Theme
 This is a developping LINE BOT application.
 I would like you Chinese and Japanese to learn each language more effectively by using LINE.
-The most import thing in Learning Chinese is to learn more hanzi I think.
-It is also important for learning Japanese to learn more and more Japanse strings.
+The most import thing in Learning Chinese is to see more hanzi I think.
+It is also important for learning Japanese to see more and more Japanse strings.
 So we support you to see and learn many text by multi-output way.

 # How to Use